barryclark/jekyll-now/_posts/2016-11-11-7-Tips-To-Get-Your-Open-Data-Project-Started.md

 There is so much open data available - whether it's on a [national](http://data.gov) level, [state](http://data.delaware.gov) level, or [local](https://www.opendataphilly.org/) level.
 With so much data available, it can be daunting to figure out what to do with it.
 How can you actually accomplish something that is both important to you and important to your community?
 It's a tough question.

-At this past week's [Open Data Delaware Meetup](https://www.meetup.com/Open-Data-Delaware/events/235184082/) we kicked off our 2017 Open Data Challenge (look out for way more info coming soon!) by helping to give people a place to start when looking at starting their own open data project.
+At this past week's [Open Data Delaware Meetup](https://www.meetup.com/Open-Data-Delaware/events/235184082/) we kicked off our 2017 Open Data Challenge (look out for way more info coming soon!) by helping to give people a place to start when looking at starting their own open data project ([full slide deck here](https://www.dropbox.com/s/4x8idnr44dse4t5/16-11-10%20Open%20Data%20Challenge%20Kickoff%20%28for%20web%29.pdf?dl=0).
 These aren't hard and fast steps, but they're a start.
 They certainly don't need to be followed in order.
 Take a look below and then [reach out to us](http:www.twitter.com/opendatade) to let us know - what project are you going to start?

 ### 1. Look through the available datasets